Last modified: August 8, 2014

 Canada T6E 6G4

-- If you sign up for an APOS service or promotion that requires registration, we ask you for personal information (such as your name and contact information).
+- If you sign up for an APOS service or promotion that requires registration, we ask you for personal information.
 For certain services, such as our advertising programs, we also request credit card or other payment account information.

-- Log information – When you access APOS services, our servers automatically record information that your browser sends whenever you visit a website.
-These server logs may include information such as page visited, and the date and time of your visit
+- Log information – When you access APOS services, our website servers automatically record information that your browser sends whenever you visit a website.
+These server logs may include information such as page visited, and the date and time of your visit.

 - User communications – When you send email or other communications to APOS we may retain those communications in order to process your inquiries, respond to your requests and improve our services.